magento/devdocs/src/guides/v2.4/graphql/mutations/add-products-to-compare-list.md

 ## Input attributes

-The `AddProductsToCompareListInput` input object defines the product IDs for comparing that will be added to the existing comparison list provided by the unique ID.
+The `AddProductsToCompareListInput` input object defines the product IDs to be compared within an existing comparison list.

 ### AddProductsToCompareListInput attributes {#addProductsToCompareListInput}